 Treating hand osteoarthritis at home can be safe and efficient.
-You might not need to see a rheumatologist if some of these options are working for your pain.
+Living with osteoarthritis can be difficult at time.
+However, you might not need to see a rheumatologist if some of these options are working for your pain.
 Today, I have seen another patient that presented to my office for pain in her hands.
 After taking a detailed history, I told the patient that she has osteoarthritis of the hands.
 Then many questions followed.

 What is osteoarthritis?